Managing environmental performanceplus

 Energy consumption and emissions performance

-In combination, location-based Scope 1 and 2 emissions of 20.2 ktCO2 e was down 2% compared to 2023 and market-based Scope 1 and 2 emissions of 10.0 ktCO2 e was down 8% compared to 2023.
+In combination, our location-based Scope 1 and 2 emissions (18.5 ktCO2e) have decreased by 8% compared to 2024, whereas our market-based Scope 1 and 2 emissions (10.9 ktCO2e) have increased by 3% compared to 2024.

 Water consumptionplus